Differentially Private Decentralized Optimization with Relay Communication: Abstract

 \section{Abstract}

-To address the privacy leakage problem in decentralized composite convex optimization, we proposes a novel differentially private decentralized primal--dual algorithm named DP-RECAL with operator splitting method and relay communication mechanism.
-We study the relationship between communication and privacy leakage, thus defining a new measure: local communication involvement (LCI).
-To the best of our knowledge, compared with existing differentially private algorithms, DP-RECAL is the first to take advantage of the relay communication mechanism to experience less LCI so as to reduce the overall privacy budget.
-In addition, we prove that DP-RECAL is convergent with uncoordinated network-independent stepsizes and establish the linear convergence rate of DP-RECAL under metric subregularity.
-Furthermore, taking the least squares problem as an example, DP-RECAL presents better privacy performance and communication complexity than listed differentially private decentralized algorithms.
-Numerical experiments on real-world datasets verify our analysis results and demonstrate that DP-RECAL can defend deep leakage from gradients (DLG) attacks.
+Security concerns in large-scale networked environments are becoming increasingly critical.
+To further improve the algorithm security from the design perspective of decentralized optimization algorithms, we introduce a new measure: Privacy Leakage Frequency (PLF), which reveals the relationship between communication and privacy leakage of algorithms, showing that lower PLF corresponds to lower privacy budgets.
+Based on such assertion, a novel differentially private decentralized primal--dual algorithm named DP-RECAL is proposed to take advantage of operator splitting method and relay communication mechanism to experience less PLF so as to reduce the overall privacy budget.
+To the best of our knowledge, compared with existing differentially private algorithms, DP-RECAL presents superior privacy performance and communication complexity.
+In addition, with uncoordinated network-independent stepsizes, we prove the convergence of DP-RECAL for general convex problems and establish a linear convergence rate under the metric subregularity.
+Evaluation analysis on least squares problem and numerical experiments on real-world datasets verify our theoretical results and demonstrate that DP-RECAL can defend some classical gradient leakage attacks.